HvKCorp/Thug-web/src/functions/setup/set channel.md

 At moment I hadn't made any command to remove the current channel I may in future probably but it will take long since I've atleast 200+ commands to change things in.

-# why can't I sent the channel?
+# why can't I set the channel?

 Channels can only be set by a user in server who has manage channel (my bot doesn't actually see whether you're a owner or have administrator permission it looks only for manage channel perms I'm working on changing it).